Tverous/pytorch-notebook/README.md

-# Jupyter Notebook with Pytorch
+# Jupyter Lab with Pytorch

 This docker image supports with jupyter, pytorch and cuda.